“I think it may be true that fortune is the ruler of half our actions, but that she allows the other half or a little less to be governed by us.”

 Investors are smarter, more skilled, and have access to more information today.
 Collectively they have become more efficient at incorporating information into stock prices.
 As a result, the outcome becomes more uniform with less dispersion of good and bad outcomes.
 Mauboussin calls this the paradox of skill (Source: CNBC):

-As skill improves, as the average skill level improves, it actually increases the dependence of luck in determining results.
+As skill improves and the average skill level improves, it actually increases the dependence of luck in determining results.
 Perhaps recognising the importance of luck in investing (and life) is a skill in itself.

 The more dependent an outcome is on luck, the more important it is to focus on the process.
 If you rely solely on luck, you may get to a good (or poor) outcome with some random probability.